 While veneers can offer a highly esthetic and more conservative option than a dental crown in some cases, they work best for teeth that are damaged on or near their front surfaces.
 However, if your tooth is significantly fractured or if a piece has broken off, then your dentist might recommend a custom designed teeth cap to completely cap the tooth, instead.

 When there is mild to moderate dental damage, such as craze lines, chipped teeth, or fractured cusps, it can often be treated with dental veneers.
 However, severe damage – like vertical cracks, split teeth, and vertical root fractures – will likely require more extensive restorative procedures.
 During a consultation, Fondriest can determine if dental veneers are appropriate for you.

 Benefits of Dental Veneers

 Veneers offer a number of advantages for the right patients.
 In fact, few cosmetic treatments offer the results and benefits that porcelain veneers deliver.
 Here are a few of the most notable advantages:

 - Veneers reflect light similarly to natural enamel.
 Because veneers are layered with tooth colored medical grade ceramic, they offer optimal translucency and opalescence.
 This offers truly lifelike results.
 In fact, once in place, they are virtually indistinguishable from your natural teeth.

 - Veneers are stronger and more durable than composite resin.
 Tooth surface chips and cracks can also be repaired with cosmetic dental bonding.
 However, the composite resin used in this procedure is not as strong as porcelain.
-In addition, it is more opaque.
+In addition, composite is more opaque.
 As a result, the outcome is not as natural.
 Resin is not strong enough when closing large gaps between teeth.